 During our testing, we found that Zoho makes it easy and convenient to automate payment email reminders and create multiple messages that go out at different times.
 For example, you can create a payment reminder email and send it a week before the invoice is due, send a second email on the due date, and send a third email a week after the due date if you haven’t yet received payment.

 If you connect your account to one of the best credit card processors, you can accept invoice payments online.
 Compatible payment gateways include PayPal, Braintree, Stripe and Square.
 Learn more about these processors in our review of Stripe and our Square review.

-The Zoho Books platform features a dedicated automation section.
+The Zoho Books platform features a dedicated automation section, as shown in this example screenshot.
 Source: Zoho

 Using accounting software is one of the best tax-saving tips we can recommend.
 Excellent accounting software can help you track key data, such as your profits and losses, to simplify tax filing.

 We were impressed by Zoho’s ability to create customized automation tools.
 Tech-savvy business owners might appreciate the opportunity to geek out on Zoho’s ability to code custom functions with the program’s scripting language.
 We also like that Zoho maintains a team of coders who can help less tech-inclined business owners build what they need to automate additional functions.